NitroPoops/NitroPoops/README.md

 idkkkkkkkkkkkk

-bruh chinese is the bane
+bruh chinese is the bane o